Augustus1417/2nd-Sem---College-Notes/Mobile Programming/Kotlin.md

-- Is a cross platform, statically types, general purpose programming language
+- Is a cross platform, statically typed, general purpose programming language
 - is designed to interoperate fully with java

 ##### Data Types